Buhari orders MDAs to study NIPSS report on policy design, implementation – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-According to a statement by Special Adviser to the President on Media and Publicity, Femi Adesina, report entitled, “Getting Things Done: Strategies for Policy and Programme Implementation in Nigeria,” was presented to the President by the Senior Executive Course 43 (2021) of the National Institute for Policy and Strategic Studies (NIPSS) , Kuru, Plateau State.
+According to a statement by Special Adviser to the President on Media and Publicity, Femi Adesina, a report, entitled: “Getting Things Done: Strategies for Policy and Programme Implementation in Nigeria,” was presented to the president by the Senior Executive Course 43 (2021) of the National Institute for Policy and Strategic Studies (NIPSS), Kuru, Plateau State.

 “No nation will progress without paying close attention to the ways policies are made and implemented, as it is often unclear how best to ensure effective policy design and implementation.